timkiely/rooftop-bar-rev-vs-weather/README.md

     ## Multiple R-squared:  0.1774, Adjusted R-squared:  0.167
     ## F-statistic: 17.12 on 5 and 397 DF,  p-value: 2.406e-15

 Rain, on the other hand, seems to have little to no linear relation to Earnings.
 This is due to the fact that many days have very little precipitation, which may occur in the morning or afternoon (when the bar isn't open).
 A more robust feature here would be precipitation during operating hours.
-This could be scraped from the wearther data API using `detailed=TRUE` in the call, however, the incremental benefit this would bring us is not worth the effort for this explorartory exercize.
+This could be scraped from the weather data API using `detailed=TRUE` in the call, however, the incremental benefit this would bring us is not worth the effort for this exploratory exercise.

 ``` r
 library(modelr)